 Figure 2: Model estimates of the number of species per trophic level from generalised linear mixed models (GLMMs) for three scenarios: PN, present-natural (blue); CU, current (red); and RW, rewilding (green).
 Circles show the model estimates and lines the 95% confidence intervals for protected areas (closed circle and solid lines) and for random areas (open circle and dashed lines).
 The GLMMs accounted for variation across biogeographic realms and food webs.

-The number of interactions among trophic levels decreased between present-natural and current conditions in protected areas (figure 3).
+Among trophic levels, the numbers of predator-prey interactions decreased between present-natural and current conditions in protected areas (figure 3).
 All predator-prey interactions of megacarnivores decreased significantly from the present-natural to the current scenario, with very large effect sizes (Table 2).
 The predator-prey interactions of large carnivores also decreased significantly between present-natural and current conditions, with a large effect size between large carnivores and large herbivores and small effect sizes between large carnivores and small mammals.
 The number of interaction of small carnivores did not change (P = 0.37).
 Under the rewilding scenario, the number of interactions of megacarnivores significantly increased with medium to large effect sizes.
 Interactions between small mammals and large carnivores significantly increased, but only small carnivores-large carnivores interactions had an ecologically meaningful difference (small effect size).
-The number of interactions between large carnivores and large herbivores did not increased significantly (P = 0.17).between impacted trophic levels increased and slarge herbivorelarge carnivores and with small to large effect sizes; only interactions between large carnivores were not significantly different from current conditions.
-In the counter-factual areas >= 5,000 km^2 we observed similar but more pronounced patterns than in protected areas (figure 2).
+The number of interactions between large carnivores and large herbivores did not increased significantly (P = 0.17)..
+In the random areas >= 5,000 km^2 we observed similar but more pronounced patterns than in protected areas (figure 2).

 From the current to the rewilding scenario, rewilding credit did not balance current debt and trophic interactions were not completely restored to present-natural levels.
 Megacarnivores’ predator-prey interactions were significantly lower under rewilding than present-natural, with medium to large effect sizes.
 (Table 2).
 Large herbivores-large carnivores interactions were also significantly lower (medium effect size).
 Small mammals-large carnivores interactions were however not different between rewilding and present-natural (P > 0.05).
 The random areas showed similar patterns to protected areas, although there was higher extinctions debt and rewilding credit.
 Rewilding deficit was comparable between protected and random areas.